AEM for Parents & Families

 I’d like more information specific to my situation.
 Do you have resources that can help me?

-We sure do!
-Our Supporting Learners section is focused on providing information specific to early learning, K-12, higher education, and workforce development.
 If your family member is in an early learning program, elementary, middle, or high school, you might also want to visit the AEM State Contacts and SEA Information to find out what’s happening in your state and who to contact about AEM issues.
+These pages list parent information and advocacy resources for each state, and you can also find Parent Training and Information Centers and Community Parent Resource Centers for each state by visiting the Center for Parent Information and Resources (CPIR).

 I’m ready to keep learning more.
 How can I stay connected?